mangelajo/ajo-es/_posts/2018-01-10-neutron-external-network-with-routing.md

 an external network without the use of NAT or DNAT (floating ips) via a neutron router.

+With the following configuration you will have routers that don't do NAT on ingress or egress connections.
+You won't be able to use floating ips too, at least in the explained configuration, you could add a second external network and a gateway port, plus some static routes to let the router steer traffic over each network.

 This can be done, with just one limitation, tenant networks connected in such topology cannot have overlapping ips.
 And also, the upstream router(s) must be informed about the internal networks so they can add router themselves